cloud-ru-tech/cloudhood/README.md

 ### Start Local Server

-1. Run `npm install` to install the dependencies.
+1. Run `pnpm install` to install the dependencies.
-1. Run `npm start`
+1. Run `pnpm start`
 1. Download extension in Chrome:
    - Open `chrome://extensions/` in the address bar
    - Turn on `Developer mode`